 Which Laser Distance Measure is Right for You?

 Having used over a dozen laser distance measures from almost as many brands, it’s clear some key features make a difference.
-The very first laser distance measure I’ve owned was a Bosch – and I still use it.
-Since I got that GLM 15, laser distance measures have taken off and expanded with new technologies.
-Not everyone needs the highest range with all the bells and whistles, though.
+The very first laser distance measure I owned was a Bosch, and I still use it.
+Since I got that GLM 15, laser distance measures have become more commonplace and bring new technologies and features.
+Not everyone needs all those bells and whistles, though.
 I’ll help you figure out which laser distance measure is right for you.

 As we break down the important features to look for, you can decide which ones matter for your needs.